SimoneFumagalli/Software_and_Computing/README.md

     return y_test
 ```

-* `checking_y_labels` is the function used to control the form of the labels used, either one or in the form of ten labels, necessary to study the accuracy.
+* `checking_y_labels` is the function used to control the form of the labels, either one or in the form of ten labels, necessary to study the accuracy.

 ```python
 def checking_y_labels(self, clf, ten_label = False):